Presented as an informal, informational memo to City Council from Acting City Manager Bruce Johnson.Download Original Signed Memo

 Year-to-Date Revenues: As of July 31, 2011, actual General Fund revenues totaled $1.7 million, which approximates FY 2011 revenues for the same period last year.
 Government accounting principles require that most taxes and intergovernmental revenues received in July are counted as revenue for the fiscal year ended June 30, 2011.
 See the online reference for more information.

 Year-to-Date Expenditures: As of July 31, 2011, actual General Fund expenditures totaled $37.0 million, an increase of $3.3 million, or 9.8 percent, above expenditures for the same period last year.
 One month does not provide enough data to recognize any trends either positive or negative.

 There are several departmental changes approved for FY 2012.
 The Department of Mental Health, Mental Retardation, and Substance Abuse, the Department of Human Services, and the Office on Women have merged into one agency: the Department of Community and Human Services.
-The Department of Emergency Communications was established in March of FY 2011 to consolidate the emergency communications functions of the Police and Fire Departments into a single department.
+The Department of Emergency & Customer Communications was established in March of FY 2011 to consolidate the emergency and customer communications functions of the Police and Fire Departments into a single department.
 When possible, prior year amounts have been moved to the new departments.